Free Influencer Marketing Series

 You may not need a contract if you’re sending products to influencers as gifts.
 In this situation, the social media influencer isn’t obligated to talk about your product on social media in any specific manner, and you can’t add constraints to what they’re allowed to freely share.

 However, note that without a contract you have very little control over the situation.
-And if you’re launching a seeding campaign—where you send the products to a large number of influencers, you still don’t need to send individual contracts.
+And if you’re launching a product seeding campaign—where you send the products to a large number of influencers, you still don’t need to send individual contracts.

 For smaller-scale collaborations with nano or micro-influencers, a less-detailed agreement or a simple email outlining the expectations may suffice.